 The Company has adopted a "Board Diversity Policy" on 1 September 2013 which sets out the Company's approach and the basic principles to be followed in order to achieve diversity on the Company's Board of Directors.
 The Company believes diversity is important to enhance board effectiveness by encouraging a diversity of perspectives and to maintain high standards of corporate governance.
 The range of diversity perspectives may include a consideration of various factors, including but not limited to gender, age, cultural and educational background, ethnicity, professional experience, skills, knowledge and length of service, and other factors based on the specific needs of the Company.
-The Company is in the process of developing measurable objectives for implementing and achieving diversity on the Board.
+The Company agrees with the general philosophy of diversity for the Board, and will pursue this philosophy whenever the opportunity arises, and when it is appropriate.

 During the year under review, the NC met once to assess the independence of independent non-executive Directors and the balance and composition of the Board and Board committee.
-The NC also reviewed and recommended the re-election of the retiring Directors at the 2013 AGM and assessed the independence of Dr. Lo Ka Shui who has served as an independent non-executive Director of the Company for more than nine years.
-As part of the process of reviewing the Board's composition, the NC had recommended the appointment of Mr. Ronald Nathaniel Issen as an additional non-executive Director on 14 May 2013.
-Mr. Issen's financial background further supplements the Board's core competencies.
+The NC also reviewed and recommended the re-election of the retiring Directors at the 2014 AGM and assessed the independence of Mr. Jackson Lee who has served as an independent non-executive Director of the Company for more than nine years.